-TBI can have incredibly impactful consequences: in fact, a TBI disables six times as many people as spinal cord injuries, multiple sclerosis, HIV/AIDS, and breast cancer combined.
+TBI has extreme consequences.
+In fact, a TBI disables six times as many people as spinal cord injuries, multiple sclerosis, HIV/AIDS, and breast cancer combined.
 Currently, 5.3 million Americans need long-term care to perform basic activities in their day-to-day life because of a TBI.
-Diagnosing a TBI quickly and early can affect the severity of the impact of TBI in someone’s daily life.
+If Doctors can diagnose a TBI quickly and early, it can affect the severity of the impact of TBI in someone’s daily life.

 Unintentionally Struck by or Against an Object

-Unintentionally being struck by or against an object is most common in children and young adults (up to the age of 24).
-Unintentionally being struck by or against an object likely occurs most often and sports or recreational activities.
-In fact, sports are the leading cause of TBI in teenagers – with equestrian sports acting as the greatest contributor to sports-related TBI.
+Being struck by an object is most common in children and young adults.
+These strikes are not done on purpose and typically happen in sports or recreational activities.
+The leading cause of TBI in teenagers is sports related, with equestrian sports being the greatest contributor to sports-related TBI.

 Assaults contribute to approximately 10% of all TBI diagnosis.
 The CDC found that in 2017, men had higher counts of TBI-related hospitalization due to assault than women (approximately 11,965 versus 2,625, respectively).
 Men and women 25-54 had higher rates of hospitalization resulting in TBI diagnosis than any other age demographic.